 It’s more the sound than the letter: for example, Susan was once Charlotte and, in the future, she will be Cindy.
 There are two reasons why this happens.

 Firstly, it’s because a strong soul has a strong identity which, in turn, means they gravitate towards a name that has the sound they identify with.
-This may be the name their parents give them, their last name, or a nickname they later adopt.
-For example, Ben was once William, but he was known as Billie.
+This may be the name their parents gave them, their last name, or a nickname they later adopt.
+For example, Ben was once William, but he was known as Billy.

 The weaker the soul, however, the more varied their name may be, making them harder to identify.